zslabs/zslabs/src/articles/grunt-all-the-things.md

 }
 ```

-**[grunt-contrib-sass](https://github.com/gruntjs/grunt-contrib-sass)** - What's the fun of writing [SASS](http://sass-lang.com/) if you don't have a way to compile it quickly?
-This plugin sits on-top of Ruby (and the SASS gem) on your system to handle the dirty work.
+**[grunt-contrib-sass](https://github.com/gruntjs/grunt-contrib-sass)** - What's the fun of writing [Sass](http://sass-lang.com/) if you don't have a way to compile it quickly?
+This plugin sits on-top of Ruby (and the Sass gem) on your system to handle the dirty work.
 Yes, I'm fully aware that [libsass](https://github.com/hcatlin/libsass) is out there, but I'm not going to give up [@extend](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#extend)... so there.

 ```js
 sass: {